kdfljsdl/image-resizer/README.md

  - enter app configuration page and generate access toke.
 Set access toke value to cloudstorage.dropBox.AccessToken property in the file bot.properties.
  - set "Allow implicit grant" to Allow

 3. Run the bot.
  Bot works according to specification defined in uploader_bot_java.compressed.pdf file.
  Put files to some foled which is accessing to the bot.
  Run:
- ./bot schedule FOLDER_NAME, where FOLED_NAME-the folder with images ./bot resize
+ ./bot schedule FOLDER_NAME, where FOLDED_NAME-the folder with images ./bot resize
  ./bot upload